-3.4 What are the procedures for the elimination of SPI?
+3.4 What are the procedures for the elimination or transfer of SPI?

-Explain how records are destroyed or eliminated at the end of the retention period.
+Explain how records are destroyed, eliminated or transferred to NARA at the end of their mandatory retention period.
 Please give the details of the process.
-For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc?

-This question is related to privacy control DM-2, Data Retention and Disposal
+For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc.?
+This question is related to privacy control DM-2, Data Retention and Disposal.